publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch40/m__us_usc_t10_stA_ptII_ch40.md

 >         The purpose of the pilot programs under this section shall be to evaluate whether permitting inactivation from active duty and greater flexibility in career paths for members of the Armed Forces will provide an effective means to enhance retention of members of the Armed Forces and the capacity of the Department of Defense to respond to the personal and professional needs of individual members of the Armed Forces.

->     “(b)  __Limitation on Eligible Members__  __.—__

->     A member of the Armed Forces is not eligible to participate in a pilot program under this section during any period of service required of the member—

->         “(1) under an agreement upon entry of the member on active duty; or

->         “(2) due to receipt by the member of a retention bonus as a member qualified in a critical military skill or assigned to a high priority unit under [section 355 of title 37][/us/usc/t37/s355], United States Code.

->     “(c)  __Limitation on Number of Participants__  __.—__

->     Not more than 20 officers and 20 enlisted members of each Armed Force may be selected during a calendar year to participate in the pilot programs under this section.

->     “(d) __Period of Inactivation From Active Duty; Effect of Inactivation.—__
+>     “(b) __Period of Inactivation From Active Duty; Effect of Inactivation.—__

 >         “(1)  __Limitation__  __.—__

->         The period of inactivation from active duty under a pilot program under this section of a member participating in the pilot program shall be such period as the Secretary of the military department concerned shall specify in the agreement of the member under subsection (e), except that such period may not exceed three years.
+>         The period of inactivation from active duty under a pilot program under this section of a member participating in the pilot program shall be such period as the Secretary of the military department concerned shall specify in the agreement of the member under subsection (c), except that such period may not exceed three years.

 >         “(2)  __Exclusion from computation of reserve officer’s total years of service__  __.—__